General Instructions for Filing & Replying to Ethics Complaint

-2. Arbitration requests will be referred to the Professional Standards Administrator and by the Professional Standards Administrator to the Chairperson of the Grievance Committee.
+2. Complaints will be referred to the Professional Standards Administrator and by the Professional Standards Administrator to the Chairperson of the Grievance Committee.
 If the Grievance Committee finds the matter to constitute a proper cause of action, it will be referred to the Professional Standards Administrator to arrange a hearing; if not found to constitute a proper cause of action, it will be returned to the complainant with the decision of the Grievance Committee, together with information advising the complainant of the procedures by which the Grievance Committee’s decision may be appealed to the Board of Directors.

 5. All parties may be represented by counsel, provided that notice of intention to be represented is transmitted to all other parties and to the Hearing Panel at least fifteen (15) days prior to the hearing.
 Failure to provide timely notice may result in a continuance of the hearing.

 6. It is the responsibility of each party to arrange for his witnesses to be present at the hearing.
 Each party must provide a list of the names of the witnesses he intends to call at the Hearing to the Association not less than fifteen (15) days prior to the hearing.

 7. Either party may file with the Professional Standards Administrator, within ten (10) days from the date the names of the members of the Professional Standards Committee are mailed to the parties, a written request for disqualification of any potential member of the Hearing Panel for any of the following reasons:

 (a) is related by blood or marriage to the complainant, respondent, or a